-To make some headway in this complex issue, let's take a look at the debate on applied behavioural analysis (ABA; i.e. an intervention program, based on insights from behavioural science, aimed at enhancing, reducing and maintaining certain behaviours) for children with autism.
+To make some headway in this complex issue, let's take a look at the debate on applied behavioural analysis (ABA; i.e., an intervention program, based on insights from behavioural science, aimed at enhancing, reducing and maintaining certain behaviours) for children with autism.
 The debate centres around the policy question whether ABA should be recommended (or used, offered, funded) as a treatment for children with autism.
-This question raises controversies for two reasons: (i) there is disagreement on the question whether ABA is an effective treatment in children with autism, and (ii) there is disagreement on the desirability of this treatment: what is it that we want to achieve by using ABA in children with autism?
-Should the aim be to help the child to recover from autism (assuming that such is possible), or should it focus on other aims (e.g. helping children with autism to cope with all sorts of social situations)?
-An example of the debate on its desirability can be seen in a statement made by a mother of two children with autism7:
+This question raises controversies for two reasons: (i) there is disagreement on the question whether ABA is an effective treatment in children with autism, and (ii)

+there is disagreement on the desirability of this treatment: what is it that we want to achieve by using ABA in children with autism?
+Should the aim be to help the child to recover from autism (assuming that such is possible), or should it focus on other aims (e.g., helping children with autism to cope with all sorts of social situations)?
+An example of the debate on its desirability can be seen in a statement made by a mother of two children with autism9:

-'It is possible to change behaviour using ABA, there is no question of this -though not as effectively as some would have you believe.
+'It is possible to change behaviour using ABA, there is no question of this - though not as effectively as some would have you believe.
 But this is beside the point.
-We ought to be considering whether we should change the behaviour -which is often harmless and often useful.'
-(Davison 2018, emphasis added)
+We ought to be considering whether we should change the behaviour - which is often harmless and often useful.'
+(Davison, 2018; emphasis added)

 The first part of this statement may be considered largely empirical: 'It is possible to...'.
 The second part of the statement seems to be different, though, and more normative in nature: 'We ought to....'.
 Here, the author challenges the view that changing the behaviour of children with autism is what we should be aiming at.
 The aim of the treatment, normalization, is challenged.
 It is challenged, partly because it is considered harmful.
-But also because being autistic is considered as a condition that is not all wrong:
+But also, because being autistic is considered as a condition that is not all wrong:

 'If I had the option of not being autistic, I would not take it - nor would I take it for my children.
 That does not mean life is easy for me, it means I like myself and my children the way we are.'
-(Davison 2018).
+(Davison, 2018).

 But if it is indeed a matter of disagreement on a normative issue, it is not immediately obvious how this disagreement can be resolved.
 Indeed, it is even not obvious that it is settling what is called for, nor is it clear what we mean by it or how it should be achieved.
-A widely held view - also within the context of HTA - seems to be that there are no ways of rationally resolving such type of disagreements.8 This position is called moral skepticism, which refers to a diverse collection of views that deny or raise doubts about various roles of reason in morality (Sinnott-Armstrong, 2006) 9.
-This
+A widely held view - also within the context of HTA - seems to be that there are no ways of rationally resolving such type of disagreements.10 This position is called moral scepticism, which refers to a diverse collection of views that deny or raise doubts about various roles of reason in morality (Sinnott-Armstrong, 2006)11.
+This might explain why ethical concerns, such as those that have been expressed in relation to ABA for children with autism, fail to reach HTA reports that are meant to inform policy makers on the full spectrum of implications of such technologies.
+This could seriously hamper the consideration of ethical issues (or value issues more generally) in HTA.
+As a result, health technologies and the practices that

-7 Davison 2018, https://autisticuk.org/does-aba-harm-autistic-people/
+9 Davison, 2018, https://autisticuk.org/does-aba-harm-autistic-people/